rda-dattore/dsspellchecker/README.md

 # spellchecker

-This spellchecker validates the words in a text string, and returns a list of words that fail to validate.
+This spellchecker validates the words in a text string and returns a list of words that fail to validate.

 ## License